Annie Lanzillotto: Early years

 Annie Lanzillotto was born in the Bronx, New York.
 She is the fourth of four children.
 She is a third generation Italian American whose grandparents came from the Bari province of Italy; Acquaviva delle Fonti, Cassano delle Murge, and Bitetto.
 Her father, Joseph Rocco Lanzillotto was an iceman, boiler repairman, and U.S. Marine who fought in World War II in the Battle of Okinawa.
-Her mother, Rachel Claire Petruzzelli Lanzillotto was a hairdresser and naildresser.
+Her mother, Rachel Claire Petruzzelli Lanzillotto was a hairdresser and manicurist.
 Her father suffered from PTSD.
 After her parents' vicious divorce when she was twelve, Lanzillotto's mother raised her alone on welfare.

 Lanzillotto and her mother moved to Yonkers, New York, where Sister Raymond Aloysis trained and coached her into becoming an oratorical champion.
 She won the National Catholic Forensic League's New York State Championship in 1977.
-Lanzillotto attended Roosevelt High School in Yonkers where she began to create performance art during her pledges to sorority Sigma Phi Nu.
-She can be heard on iTunes talking about her early years, through StoryCorps.
+Lanzillotto attended Roosevelt High School in Yonkers, where she began to create performance art during her pledges to the sorority Sigma Phi Nu.
+She can be heard on iTunes talking about her early years through StoryCorps.

 Lanzillotto was influenced by punk rock and Joan Jett.
 She graduated from Brown University with a Bachelor of Arts with honors in Medical Anthropology.
 As a freshman at Brown University in 1981, she was diagnosed with Hodgkin's Disease and in 1982, created the Group Independent Study Project, "Everything You Always Wanted To Know About Cancer But Were Afraid To Ask."
 This project was funded with "Odyssey Grants" in education for three years.
 Lanzillotto developed the curriculum with Dr. Stephanie LaFarge and Dr. James Crowley of Rhode Island Hospital.

 She studied at The American University in Cairo, Egypt, where she cross-dressed in order to complete her fieldwork of Schistosomiasis unfettered.
 In 1986, Lanzillotto received the Eva A. Mooar Award for the graduating Brown University female senior who had the most impact on the community.
 During her university years, Lanzillotto took flying lessons and earned a private pilot's licence.

 Lanzillotto studied writing in New York City with her mentor Denya Cascio.
 She continued her studies at Sarah Lawrence College where Lanzillotto studied fiction writing with Joseph Papaleo, poetry with Joan Larkin and theater with Shirley Kaplan.
 Lanzillotto taught at Sing Sing, Bedford Hills Correctional Facility for Women, and Bayview Correctional Facilities through Mercy College Extension Programs, and in Harlem and Brooklyn through The New York City Ballet Education Department.
-She graduated with a Master's of Fine Arts in Fiction Writing from Sarah Lawrence College in 1990 and delivered the commencement speech, taking on the character of Sarah Lawrence herself.
+She graduated with a Master of Fine Arts in Fiction Writing from Sarah Lawrence College in 1990 and delivered the commencement speech, taking on the character of Sarah Lawrence herself.